 What is a course organizer?

 Each course offered by the Five College Center for the Study of World Languages has a staff member assigned as the course organizer for the course.
-The staff member handles logistics for the course for both students and the conversation partner, reads weekly self-asessment reports, schedules final oral evaluations, and works with the director/associate director to address student concerns.
+The staff member handles logistics for the course for both students and the conversation partner, reads weekly self-asessment reports, schedules final oral evaluations, and works with the program director to address student concerns.
 The course organizer is the person to contact about difficulties ordering the textbook or accessing multimedia materials, questions about the syllabus or assignment due dates, and questions about any other logistical aspects of the course.
 The current course organizer for Spoken Arabic courses is Theo Hull, Program Assistant with the Center.
 They may be reached at firstname.lastname@example.org or by phone at 413-542-5264.